mamba-org/micromamba-docker/README.md

 Uwe Korn has a nice [blog post on making small containers containing conda environments](https://uwekorn.com/2021/03/01/deploying-conda-environments-in-docker-how-to-do-it-right.html) that is a good resource.
 He uses mamba instead of micromamba, but the general concepts still apply when using micromamba.

+## Support

+Please open an [issue](https://github.com/mamba-org/micromamba-docker/issues) if the micromamba docker image does not behave as you expect.
+For issues about the micromamba program, please use [the mamba issue tracker](https://github.com/mamba-org/mamba/issues).

+## Contributing

+This project is a community effort and contributions are welcome.
+Best practice is to discuss proposed contributions on the [issue tracker](https://github.com/mamba-org/micromamba-docker/issues) before you start writing code.

 ## Development

 ### Testing